Banner Image

 Mental Health Specialist (1)

-Standard First Aid & CPR C, Organized and shows self-initiative, G driver’s license and minimum 21 years of age for insurance purposes, Completed degree in post-secondary education in related field, Previous experience working with children and youth in mental health setting, Mental Health First Aid
+Standard First Aid & CPR C, Organized and shows self-initiative, G driver’s license, Completed degree in post-secondary education in related field, Previous experience working with children and youth in mental health setting, Mental Health First Aid

 Wilderness First Aid